Latest Blogs

 3. Invoice Financing

-Plain English: Think of it as a short-term loan… where the lender uses what your customers owe you as security.
+Plain English: Think of invoice financing as a short-term loan… where the lender uses what your customers owe you as security.

 4. Factoring

 Definition: You sell your unpaid invoices to a factor for immediate cash (usually 80–90%).
-They collect the payment, deduct their fees, and send the remaining balance .
+The factor collects the payment from your customer, deducts their fees, and sends you the remaining balance.

-Simply put: It’s like selling your invoices to get money now—at a discount—and letting someone else handle chasing the payment.
+Simply put: It’s like selling your invoices at a discount to get money now while someone else handles chasing the payment.

 5. Domestic vs. Export (International) Factoring